Which school do you want to support?

 “Each school district shall make available, to each charter school operating in the school district, facilities sufficient for the charter school to accommodate all of the charter school's in-district students in conditions reasonably equivalent to those in which the students would be accommodated if they were attending other public schools of the district.
 Facilities provided shall be contiguous, furnished, and equipped, and shall remain the property of the school district.”

 In the decades following passage of Proposition 39, families gradually enrolled their children in charter schools in increasing numbers, partly in response to growing evidence that students tend to do a little better in these schools.
-To accommodate demand, some charter schools rented space in commercial buidings.
-Others, especially in areas with declining enrollment, took advantage of the provisions of Prop 39, demanding reasonably equivalent space from underenrolled school districts.
+To accommodate demand, some charter schools rented space in commercial buildings.
+Others, especially in areas with declining enrollment, took advantage of the provisions of Prop 39, demanding reasonably equivalent space from under-enrolled school districts.

 Some school districts, notably Los Angeles Unified School District (LAUSD), responded by co-locating charter public schools in underutilized facilities also used by traditional public schools.
 In 2024, the board of LAUSD directed its staff to avoid complying with Prop 39 in a way that involves such co-locations, especially for schools that disproportionately serve Black students.
 (The district has separately directed funds to such schools, but in a way that excluded charter schools.)
 The policy prompted a high-profile legal challenge from the California Charter Schools Association.